Raising meat rabbits in colonies vs. raising rabbits in a hutch or cage setting.

 Keeping Your Rabbits Happy

-Rabbits should have alfalfa hay every day, or even better, fresh dark greens.
+Rabbits should have alfalfa or timothy hay every day and fresh greens if you have them.
 Our rabbits’ favorite is arugula!
 While raising meat rabbits, they should have fresh water ALWAYS.
 All of our rabbits have two water bottles with fresh water.
 We live in Central Florida so this assures that the rabbit will always have water in the heat of the summer.
 Your rabbits should have some form of chewing option to file their teeth down.
 They WILL chew on the hutch if made out of wood so be sure to by non-treated wood when building.

-They need to have a way to escape inclement weather such as rain.
-If rabbits get wet they lose the ability to control their body heat and can get hypothermia.
+They need to have a way to escape any inclement weather.
+When rabbits get wet they lose the ability to control their body heat and can get hypothermia.
 I added a tarp to the front of my hutch so that when it torrential downpours I can cover their doors, protecting against any windy rain sessions.
 Have fun with your rabbits and make sure they are happy, safe, and comfortable.
-It is truly true that you are what you eat from your head to your feet.
 If you’re thinking about adding rabbits to your homestead but know if you’re ready, you can find some pointers by reading “Livestock Animals: When’s the right time for a new addition?“.

 UPDATE 1/22/2019: I’m a big fat liar because I’m thinking about trying colony raising again!
-This time, I would keep my males in very large hutch + run setups and my females would be in colonies together.
+This time, I would keep my males in a large hutch + run setup and my females would be a colony together.
 Over the years, I’ve noticed that my female rabbits get along very well together.
 I’ll post an update if I actually try this out!